-International Studies is a platform for any student interested in furthering their understanding of the global context, discussing international issues, and getting involved in their local community.
-At the first meeting of the school year, students receive further information and sign a contract stating their intention to complete International Studies (IS).
-Students may, however, apply for International Studies at any time by contacting the IS coordinator.
-Contracts are kept by the IS coordinator and students are responsible for updating the contract each semester.
+International Studies is a club for any student interested in furthering their understanding of the global context, discussing international issues, and getting involved in their local community.
+Students may apply for International Studies at Club Day, at the Information Session held each semester or any time by contacting the IS coordinator.
 Graduating students who have fulfilled the requirements will be presented with a certificate at the graduation ceremony.

-There are three components to International Studies at Champlain College: course work, extra-curricular activities, and club membership.
+There are two components to International Studies at Champlain College: course work and extra-curricular activities.

-Students must take at least four courses with international content.
+In their existing course selection, students must select at least four courses with international content.
 When choosing the courses, students are responsible for informing the academic advisor that they are pursuing this option.
 Advisors and the IS coordinator can help students choose courses with international content.
 Only two language courses may count towards a certificate.